-The base-model Range Rover Sport SE comes standard with a leather interior and 14-way-power front seats, air suspension, multi-mode selectable Terrain Response, 60/40-split rear seat, front/rear parking sensors, and new this year, a 10.2-inch InControl touch-screen infotainment system.
+The base-model Range Rover Sport SE comes standard with a leather interior and 14-way-power front seats, air suspension, multi-mode selectable Terrain Response, 60/40-split rear seat, front/rear parking sensors, and new this year, the InControl Touch Pro Duo infotainment system with twin 10-inch touch screens.
 Also included is Bluetooth phone and audio connectivity, remote-sensing unlocking and push-button start, and an Automatic Access Height lowers the vehicle’s air suspension when placed in Park.
-All that, along with dual USB ports and a hard-disk navigation system, makes one wonder what else there is to add.
+All that, along with dual USB ports, 14 total power points and a hard-disk navigation system, makes one wonder what else there is to add.
 Well...

 3.0-LITER TURBODIESEL ENGINE

 Where Audi and Mercedes-Benz have dropped their diesel engines, the Range Rover Sport still offers the option.
 With 440 lb-ft of torque, the diesel provides nearly as much thrust as the V8 models, yet attains nearly 28 mpg on the highway.